ideasonpurpose/docker-wordpress-dev/README.md

 - [x] Should extra tools like wp-cli and composer be wrapped in npm scripts/aliases? **_YES!_** do this.

 - [x] How to handle port collisions?
 Can't run two instances at the same time or ports will collide. **Possible Solution?:** Don't specify ports anymore.
-Instead, docker-compose can map ephermeral ports on on the host.
+Instead, docker-compose can map ephemeral ports on on the host.
 These can be revealed by running either `docker-compose ps` or `docker-compose [service] [internal-port]` (eg. `docker-compose port wordpress 80`) This should be cleaned up and masked behind a script

 - [x] [phpMyAdmin](https://www.phpmyadmin.net): Yea or nay? (why not, it was really easy to add)